-This dialog focuses on back pain and neck pain which may be sourced by an atypical kyphotic curvature in the thoracic spine.
+This dialog focuses on back pain and neck pain which may be sourced by an atypical degrees of kyphotic curvature in the thoracic spine.

 The existence of a kyphotic abnormality can be easily viewed using any visual diagnostic imaging study.
 Many cases can be noticed with the naked eye, since they may create a hump or lump on the upper back.
 Many people affected by advanced hyperkyphosis have a particularly poor posture, which is indicative of the condition.

 Scheuermann’s kyphosis is a distinct form, while degenerative kyphosis is the most common type and is usually found in elderly patients due to porous bones, spinal arthritis and osteoporosis.
 Hyper and hypokyphosis can be diagnosed by degree and accurately measured much in the same way one would measure an angle.

 Atypical kyphosis is not usually painful or problematic.
 Mild to moderate cases typically are asymptomatic and are not often theorized to cause symptoms, even when pain coincidentally exists.

 Some care providers will blame minor kyphosis for creating upper back pain symptoms, when no other structural issue exists, but this theory rarely holds up to objective diagnostic evaluation.
 In these cases, the kyphosis almost always turns out to be coincidental to the pain involved in the symptomatic expression.

 However, severe and extreme forms of kyphosis can become painful and even lead to the possibility for spinal instability.
 It is these cases which do require treatment, and sometimes even invasive surgery, to effectively resolve.